Skip to main content

 What Is the Trailing Drawdown?

-The trailing drawdown is a risk management mechanism designed to limit overall losses while allowing your account to grow.
+The maximum trailing drawdown is a risk management mechanism designed to limit losses while allowing your account to grow.
 In the 1 Phase Challenge, it is set at 6% of your starting balance.

-• The drawdown trails your balance upward as you make profits.
+• The drawdown trails your highest equity point (HWM – Highest Watermark) upward as you make profits.

-• Once your balance grows by 6% or more, the drawdown locks at your initial balance and no longer increases.
+• Once your equity increases by 6% or more of the initial balance, the drawdown locks at your starting balance and no longer trails upward.

 How It Works

-3. Locking: When your balance increases by at least 6%, the drawdown locks at your starting balance.
+3. Locking – Once your equity increases by at least 6% of the initial balance, the drawdown locks at your starting balance and will not move again.

 Example Without Growth